How to create a webhook using Node, Express and Ngrok

 - You can find your client secret and client id on your App info page.

-that you used in Step 7, appended with /webhook
+- Use the same callback_url that you used in Step 7, appended with /webhook (e.g. http://xyzabc123.ngrok.io/webhook).

-- Use the verify_token
+- Use the verify_tokenfrom Step 4.

 curl -X POST \